Self-employed person consulting his accountant online in Quebec

 Your accountant:

-• Submit your tax returns electronically to Revenu Québec and the CRA
+• Transmits your returns electronically to Revenu Québec and the CRA

 • Manages refunds or payments